 By Gary DeAsi

 It’s no surprise that customer experience is now a make-or-break factor for business success.
-But how do leading organizations optimize their customers’ journeys, improve customer experience and measure its impact on their business?
+But how do leading organizations manage their customers’ journeys, improve customer experience and measure its impact on their business?

 To find out, Pointillist surveyed over 700 CX, marketing and analytics professionals worldwide to uncover key trends, insights and benchmarks on: